-‘The Young And The Restless’ Spoilers Surprise: Kyle Confides In Mariah
+'The Young And The Restless' Spoilers Surprise: Kyle Confides In Mariah

 While Mariah is busy with her own drama preparing to be Abby's (Melissa Ordway) surrogate, which is no small thing, she listens to his concerns.
 Surely he realizes the need to tell Summer the whole truth, but he's worried.
 It's unclear what Mariah will advise him to do, but it seems like he decides to do a bit of investigating into the toddler.

-Sure, looking into the situation may alert Locke that something is going on, and he could even find out about Kyle’s affair with his wife, which iis dangerous.
-However, he doesn’t want to blow up his relationship if he doesn’t have to.
-He’s aware that Theo could’ve lied or exaggerated things.
+Sure, looking into the situation may alert Ashland that something is going on, and he could even find out about Kyle's affair with his wife, which is dangerous.
+However, he doesn't want to blow up his relationship if he doesn't have to.
+He's aware that Theo could've lied or exaggerated things.

-“Since Kyle learned the news about Tara’s son from Theo, there’s reason to believe that Theo is lying.
-Kyle knows this news may have a damaging effect on his relationship with Summer, soo he makes the decision to keep quiet until he knows more,” Griffith said.
+"Since Kyle learned the news about Tara's son from Theo, there's reason to believe that Theo is lying.
+Kyle knows this news may have a damaging effect on his relationship with Summer, so he makes the decision to keep quiet until he knows more," Griffith said.

-It seems likely that the child will turn out to be Kyle’s little boy, which will cause a lot of problems for him.
-He will likely want to be part of his son’s life, but Summer may not be ready to be a stepmother.
-Plus, Locke is sure to try to get revenge if he finds out about the whole thing.
+It seems likely that the child will turn out to be Kyle's little boy, which will cause a lot of problems for him.
+He will probably want to be part of his son's life, but Summer may not be ready to be a stepmother.
+Plus, Ashland is sure to try to get revenge if he finds out about the whole thing.